 Over time, profligacy is common, too.
 During his time in office, President Obama signed into law nearly \$8.5 trillion in spending that otherwise wasn't slated to occur.
 As a more specific example, in his last two years, he enacted \$1.84 trillion in new spending-of which the median House Democrat voted for \$1.81 trillion, and the median House Republican voted for \$1.77 trillion.
 That's not exactly a stunning difference.

-Humorously or sadly-or both, depending on your perspective-current House Minority Leader Kevin McCarthy has voted for the exact same amount of spending that then-President Obama signed into law.
+Humorously or sadly-or both, depending on your perspective-current House Minority Leader Kevin McCarthy has the march.